calgaryml/calgaryml.github.io/_posts/2025-05-19-gradient-flow-sparse-neural-networks.md

       </div>
   </div>
   <!-- Dense vs Sparse Fan-in: Illustrating differing fan-in for dense and sparse layers -->
-  <div class="caption">Figure: (a) In a dense layer, each neuron has the same fan-in, (b) in a sparse layer where neurons have the same fan-in, simply scaling the dense initialization is efffective <d-cite key="Liu2019Rethinking"></d-cite>. (b) However, in a general unstructured sparse layer, where the fan-in can vary significantly from neuron to neuron &mdash; we propose an initialization to account for this.</div>
+  <div class="caption">Figure: (a) In a dense layer, each neuron has the same fan-in, (b) in a sparse layer where neurons have the same fan-in, simply scaling the dense initialization is efffective <d-cite key="Liu2019Rethinking"></d-cite>. (b) However, in a general unstructured sparse layer, the fan-in can vary significantly from neuron to neuron &mdash; we propose an initialization that accounts for this.</div>
 </div>

 Standard weight initialization methods like Glorot/He <d-cite key="Glorot2010Understanding"></d-cite> <d-cite key="He2015Delving"></d-cite> are designed with dense networks in mind.
 They assume that all neurons in a layer have the same number of incoming (fan-in) and outgoing (fan-out) connections.